 The Cyclades group of Greek islands (and the Argo Saronic islands) is the most popular island group and the closest one to Athens.
-The Cyclades, besides their beautiful beaches, whitewashed houses, amazing Greek food, and bustling nightlife like Mykonos and Ios, have also many ancient donkey trails that invite you to explore them.
+The Cyclades, besides their beautiful beaches, whitewashed houses, amazing Greek food, and bustling nightlife like in Mykonos and Ios, have also many ancient donkey trails that invite you to explore them.

 In this post, you will find information on the Cyclades hiking and specifically on the following Greek islands: